 A nutrient rich water solution is used on the roots of the plant, which are suspended within the environment.
 These solutions can involve misters, sprayers, foggers or other devices to deliver nutrients to crops and other produce.

-2. Plants use more oxygen.
+Plants use more oxygen

 With aeroponic farming, roots have access to oxygen 24/7, which allows for faster growth.
 And because crops and produce have a direct line for oxygen, which means you don’t have to spend as much time watering your plants.

-3. No soil needed
+No soil is needed

 The great thing about aeroponic farming is that it doesn’t require the use of soil.